obstruse/LaserDemo/README.md

 # LaserDemo
-Generate test patterns for laser galvanometer
+Generate display patterns for laser galvanometer, using ESP8266

 Based on "Arduino Laser Show With Real Galvos" by DeltaFlo: